The CYJ Camper Promise

 - Stealing or Lying: Be honest and only use what’s yours.
 If it’s not yours, ask first.

 - Big Emotions or Outbursts: Everyone gets upset sometimes — that’s OK!
-But if anger or homesickness gets too hard to handle, we’ll help — and may need to call your grown-ups for support.
+But if anger or homesickness gets too hard to handle or keeps you or others from enjoying camp we’ll help — and may need to call your grown-ups for support.

-- Leaving Without Permission: You must always stay where your group is and never leave camp areas without a staff member.
+- Leaving Without Permission: You must always stay where your group is and never leave your group without a staff member.

-- Being Physical: Hitting, fighting, or any kind of physical harm is never OK.
+- Being Physical: Hitting, fighting, kicking or any kind of physical harm is never OK.

 💬 A Note to Parents and Guardians Camp is the ultimate community — a place built on kindness, respect, and care for others.
 At Camp Young Judaea - Texas, we believe that every child deserves to feel safe, supported, and celebrated.
 Our campers thrive when they contribute to this environment of friendship and empathy.